GoekeLab/bambu/README.md

 - remove the use of get() which looks into environment variables (prone to crashes if a variable of the same name exists) and directly references the functions that should be used instead.
-- bug fix when a fa file ois provdied as a string variable to non-windows system
+- bug fix when a fa file is provdied as a string variable to non-windows system
 - bug fix when no single exon read class in provided samples
 - bug fix when no splice overlaps found between read class and annotations